-In February 2007, the FASB issued SFAS No. 159, "The Fair Value Option for Financial Assets and Financial Liabilities, including an amendment of FASB Statements No. 115" (SFAS No. 159).
+In February 2007, the FASB issued SFAS No. 159, "The Fair Value Option for Financial Assets and Financial Liabilities, including an amendment of FASB Statement No. 115" (SFAS No. 159).
 SFAS No. 159 permits the Company to choose, at specified election dates, to measure eligible items at fair value (the "fair value option").
 The Company would report unrealized gains and losses on items for which the fair value option has been elected in earnings at each subsequent reporting period.
-This accounting standard is effective as of the beginning of the first fiscal year that begins after November 15, 2007.
-The Company does not expect the adoption of this statement to have a material impact on its financial position, results of operations and cash flows.
+This accounting standard is effective as of the beginning of the first fiscal year that begins after November 15, 2007 but is not required to be applied.
+The Company currently has no plans to apply SFAS No. 159.